kuzzleio/documentation/src/api/1/controller-memory-storage/rpoplpush/index.md

 {{{since "1.0.0"}}}

-Remove the last element of a list, and push it back at the start of another list.
+Removes the last element of a list, and pushes it back at the start of another list.

 [[_Redis documentation_]](https://redis.io/commands/rpoplpush)